-Sustainability.
-The project will comply with California GHG emission standards by adopting applicable elements of the updated Mono County General Plan (including Low Impact Development, Green Development Guides, and the Resource Efficiency Plan) as part of the design and development process.
+Sustainability.\The project will comply with California GHG emission standards by adopting applicable elements of the updated Mono County General Plan (including Low Impact Development, Green Development Guides, and the Resource Efficiency Plan) as part of the design and development process.
 Roofing will be preferentially constructed in a south-facing direction to maximize the use of solar panels.
 The new package wastewater treatment system will provide higher quality treated effluent than the septic system.
 Landscape irrigation will be accomplished through a new subsurface irrigation system using treated effluent from the package waste treatment plant.
 Potable water supplies will be used for irrigation only where required for public health.
-The provision of onsite workforce housing will minimize home-to-work traffic and fuel consumption; fuel consumption will also be minimized by use of high 'R-Value' insulation in the workforce housing units, use of Energy Star appliances, LED lighting, and the provision of a wide range of onsite employee facilities (laundry, storage, space for group child care services, and provision of at least 2 EV charging facilities in the residential area, as well as separate EV charging facilities for hotel guests.).
+The provision of onsite workforce housing will minimize home-to-work traffic and fuel consumption; fuel consumption will also be minimized by use of high 'R-Value' insulation in the workforce housing units, use of Energy Star appliances, LED lighting, and the provision of a wide range of onsite employee facilities (laundry, storage, space for group child care services).